JackieCortes/stock-analysis/README.md

 # Stock-analysis

 ## Overview of Project:
 Steve has graduated from Finance.
 His parents are passionate about green energy, and they wanted to be the first Steve's clients to create an investment portfolio.
-He needed to analyze the stock market to make decisions because his parents did not know about it.
+He needed to analyze the stock market to make decisions as part of this task.

-Steve asked for our support to write a code to review the information.
-The first code was good, but he wanted to improve the execution time to add thousands of new stocks.
+Steve asked for our support to write a code to review the information easily.
+We helped him and a first code was written.
+The code was good, but Steve wanted to improve the execution time to add thousands of new stocks.
+We helped.

 The following information was found with the refactored routine.

 ## Results: